jrwalsh1/jrwalsh1.github.io/posts/interpolations.md

 which is also tridiagonal.
 At this point, we only need to invert the matrix to solve for the derivatives and calculate the function.
 It may be surprising, but the derivatives will generally depend on the values of all of the data points -- so your interpolation can be adversely affected by including garbage data at the ends of the domain.
 Before moving on to the Steffen interpolation I'll talk about inverting the tridiagonal matrices here, which is interesting on its own.

-# Inverting tridiagonal matrices
+# <span style="color:blue">Inverting tridiagonal matrices </span>

 Guess what?
 Inverting tridiagonal matrices is a lot of fun!
-There's a pretty slick form for the inverse, that runs into some interesting sequences (I believe the proper reference is [R. Usmani, Comput.
+There's a pretty slick form for the inverse that runs into some interesting sequences (see [this paper](http://www.sciencedirect.com/science/article/pii/0024379594904146 "R. Usmani, Comput.
 Math.
 Appl.
-212/213, 413-414 (1994)]).
+212/213, 413-414 (1994)")).

 For a tridiagonal matrix of the form